DoSomething/contentful-prototype/docs/philosophical-overview/overview.md

 Action steps make up the bulk of the Action page.
 Each step of the campaign is an Action Step block.
 They contain a header, header photo, a markdown body and can handle a gallery of photos on either the right side or beneath the content.

-There is a variation of the action step component for competitions.
-If this toggle is selected in Contentful, the visual style will change and a button will be added for a user to join a campaign.
-There is a logical check to see if a user is in a competition when the page is loaded.
-If so, the block will not be displayed.

 ### RB Photo Uploader

 Technically, the photo uploader component is a action step.
 If toggled in Contentful, this component will allow a user to upload a photo to complete their campaign action.
 The photo uploader can accept the following items: